 It's actually one really long beach with various sections, each with their own name, parking lot etc. Las Canteras is the best spot to see whales.
 We were lucky to spot whales before we got to Las Canteras.
 We had this stretch of beach to ourselves and watched at least 10 whales slowly swimming by.
 They seemed to be relaxing.
 There were no jumps or splashes, they just slowly rolled around in the water and they were so damn close.

 When we finally made our way down to Las Canteras, the whales we had watched early by ourselves had also just arrived.
 There was a pretty large crowd here by now, so we were pleasantly smug and happy with our private whale watching experience down the beach.
-It was hard to pull ourselves away and looking back, I wish we had spent more time here rather than rush off to Trelew.
-Because there’s no such thing as enough whale watching, in my humble opinion.
-Needless to say, we’ll be back one day.
+It was hard to pull ourselves away and looking back, I wish we had spent more time here rather than rush off to Trelew (read about our day in Trelew and Gaiman here).
+Because there's no such thing as enough whale watching, in my humble opinion.
+Needless to say, we'll be back one day.

 How to see Orcas in Peninsula Valdes

 How to see orcas in Peninsula Valdes?
 Here are some pro-tips (from the park ranger to me to you):

 There are two places you're likely to see them: Caleta Valdes Elephant Seal Viewpoint & Punta Norte

 Killer whales hunt by beaching themselves to snag the seals from the sand, and they need high tide to do this safely.
 Check the tide schedule before you go.
 Find a spot and camp out there for four hours (2 hours before and after high tide).

 Be patient and if you can, dedicate more than one day to up your chances of seeing Orcas.